behu-kea/third-semester/topics/javascript/async.md

 1. `addEventListener` - this method will call another method some event happens
 2. `fetch` - this method will fetch some data and when that data is fetched it will call a method

 This is what essentially asynchronous programming in Javascript is: You set up a function that will wait until something happens (a button is clicked, some data is fetched, a countdown is done and so on).
 When that something happens a function that you gave the other function will get called.
-This is also the concept behind a callback function that we briefly talked about.
+This is also the concept behind a callback function.